-6.2.1 - The institutional Strategic/ perspective plan is effectively deployed
+6.2.1 - The institutional Strategic/perspective plan is effectively deployed

 Institute follows the syllabus of University of Mumbai.
 Apart from the syllabus, to keep the students updated with current industry trends institute planned to have coordinated efforts with industries in the form of industry training, internships, creation of industry linked labs, industrial projects, creation of center of excellence through industry support and by utilizing the industrial expertise (through departmental advisory board) for decision making.
-To effectively implement the plan, management, faculty members, training team and students collaborates with industries at various levels.
-Various departments works to establish industry linked labs and department also has advisory boards with industry personnel in the the panel which helps department to link education with latest development in industries.
-Faculty members drafts various proposals and acquires grants for research work.
+To effectively implement the plan, management, faculty members, training team and students collaborate with industries at various levels.
+Various departments work to establish industry linked labs and the department also has advisory boards with industry personnel in the panel which helps the department to link education with latest development in industries.
+Faculty members draft various proposals and acquire grants for research work.
 During semester breaks students undergo various internships.
-In alignment with the perspective plan of having industry linkages, currently institute has following industry academic linkages: Intel Center of Excellence, Microsoft Virtual Academy, Cisco Networking Academy, Amazon AWS Academy, iPhone Application Development Center, NVIDIA Developer center, Paloalto cyber security academy, Product development lab funded by Finolex Industries Ltd, CoE in Computer vision, development of customized facilities for Training & Placement department and smart seminar hall by funding from FIL etc.
+In alignment with the perspective plan of having industry linkages, currently institute has following industry academic linkages: Intel Center of Excellence, Microsoft Virtual Academy, Cisco Networking Academy, Amazon AWS Academy, iPhone Application Development Center, NVIDIA Developer center, Palo Alto cyber security academy, Product development lab funded by Finolex Industries Ltd, CoE in Computer vision, development of customized facilities for Training & Placement department and smart seminar hall by funding from Finolex Industries etc.

-File Description Documents Strategic Plan and deployment documents on the website No File Uploaded Paste link for additional information Nil Upload any additional information No File Uploaded
+File Description Documents Strategic Plan and deployment documents on the website View File Paste link for additional information nil Upload any additional information No File Uploaded